Travel.State.Gov > International Travel > Country Information > Guinea International Travel Information

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Customs: Guinean customs authorities may enforce strict regulations concerning the temporary import or export of items such as firearms, antiquities, medications, business equipment, and ivory.
+Customs: Guinean customs authorities may enforce strict regulations concerning the temporary import or export of items such as firearms, antiquities, medications, business equipment, mining products, and ivory.
+Some items may require a special export permit.
 You should contact the Embassy of Guinea in Washington, DC for specific information regarding customs requirements.

 Currency: The local currency is the Guinean franc (GNF).
-Travelers may not depart Guinea carrying more than 100,000 GNF (currently about $11.00 USD) or more than $5,000 USD.
+Travelers may not depart Guinea carrying more than 100,000 GNF (currently about $11.00 USD) or more than $5,000 USD or the equivalent in Euros.
 Guinea has a cash economy.
-ATMs are available, and traveler’s checks are accepted only at some banks and hotels.
-Credit cards are accepted at some larger hotels and larger supermarkets in Conakry, but should be used only at reputable hotels, stores, and banks.
+ATMs are available and credit cards are accepted at some larger hotels and larger supermarkets in Conakry, but should be used only at reputable hotels, stores, and banks.
 Cash advances on Visa credit cards are available at various branches of BICIGUI, a local bank.
 Inter-bank fund transfers are possible at BICIGUI branches but can be difficult and expensive.
 Money transfers from the United States have worked successfully in the past.
-Western Union has several offices in Conakry, and MoneyGram also has an office in downtown Conakry.
+Western Union has numerous offices in Conakry and throughout Guinea, and MoneyGram also has an office in downtown Conakry.

 Photography: Visitors should restrict photography to private gatherings and should obtain explicit permission from the Guinean government before photographing military and transportation facilities, government buildings, or public works.
 Photographing without permission in any public area may result in arrest or a dangerous confrontation with people who find being photographed offensive.